haloroom/coding-test-bootcamp/README.md

 # coding-test-bootcamp
-This is a training center for passing coding tests without a hitch.
+This is a training center for passing coding tests